 As part of the Children’s and Families Bill 2014 all education settings are required to make available their Core SEND offer to families with details how they support children with special educational needs and/or disabilities.

 1. How does the Centre know if children need extra help and what should I do if I think my child may have special educational needs?

 The attainment and progress of all children is monitored on entry and then at four monthly intervals throughout their time with us.
 Children who are not meeting typical age appropriate expectations will be identified by staff and their learning will be discussed with their parents/carers so that together we can plan to support them to make rapid progress.
-Those children will be highlighted to all adults working with them and the Special Educational Needs Co-coordinator (SENCO), currently the Deputy Headteacher, so that everyone who comes into contact with each child knows how to help them.
+Those children will be highlighted to all adults working with them and the Special Educational Needs Co-coordinator (SENCO), so that everyone who comes into contact with each child knows how to help them.
 High quality teaching will target identified areas.
 Parents will be kept fully informed of this and this is possible through daily contact with the child’s Key Person.
 If parents need to be informed of any specific concerns, a meeting would be arranged with the parent.
 Where progress is less than expected it will be necessary to put additional support in place and a thorough assessment of a child’s needs takes place.
 This will be supported by the SENCO and includes the views of the parents and child concerned.
 If there are indications of a range of learning difficulties then the child will be recorded as having special educational needs (SEN).
 Parents will be informed and involved throughout this process.
 Parents who are concerned that their child may have SEN issues should not hesitate to speak to their child’s Keyworker, SENco or the Headteacher.